guillemontecinos/maquinitas/README.md

 ## Artists

-The following artists use maquinitas in their artist practice.
+The following artists use maquinitas.

 ## License